Tehran: Music and dance

 There are a variety of concert halls in Tehran.
 An organization like the Roudaki Culture and Art Foundation has five different venues where more than 500 concerts take place this year.
 Vahdat Hall, Roudaki Hall, Ferdowsi Hall, Hafez Hall and Azadi Theater are the top five venues in Tehran, where classical, pop, traditional, rock or solo concerts take place.

 Erotic dancers were active and trained in Tehran until the 1979 revolution.
 But after this date, because of the policies of the new government, these activities were completely banned.

 Sports

 Football and volleyball are the city's most popular sports, while wrestling, basketball, and futsal are also major parts of the city's sporting culture.
 Ice hockey and rugby are also popular.
 12 ski resorts operate in Iran, the most famous being Tochal, Dizin, and Shemshak, all within one to three hours from the city of Tehran.

 Tochal's resort is the world's fifth-highest ski resort at over 3730 m above sea level at its highest point.
 It is also the world's nearest ski resort to a capital city.
 The resort was opened in 1976, shortly before the 1979 Revolution.
-It is equipped with an 8 km gondola lift that covers a huge vertical distance.
+It is equipped with an 8 km long gondola lift that covers a huge vertical distance.
 There are two parallel chair ski lifts in Tochal that reach 3900 m high near Tochal's peak, rising higher than the gondola's seventh station, which is higher than any of the European ski resorts.
 From the Tochal peak, there are views of the Alborz range, including the 5610 m Mount Damavand, a dormant volcano.

 Tehran is the site of the national stadium of Azadi, the biggest stadium by capacity in West Asia, where many of the top matches of Iran's Premier League are held.
 The stadium is a part of the Azadi Sport Complex, which was originally built to host the 7th Asian Games in September 1974.
 This was the first time the Asian Games were hosted in West Asia.
 Tehran played host to 3,010 athletes from 25 countries/NOCs, which was at the time the highest number of participants since the inception of the Games.
 That followed hosting the 6th AFC Asian Cup in June 1976, and then the first West Asian Games in November 1997.
 The success of the games led to the creation of the West Asian Games Federation (WAGF), and the intention of hosting the games every two years.
 The city had also hosted the final of the 1968 AFC Asian Cup.
 Several FIVB Volleyball World League courses have also been hosted in Tehran.
 In 2014, the city hosted the FILA Wrestling World Cup event at the Azadi Indoor Stadium.

 Tehran derby in Azadi Stadium.
 The match is considered one of the world's most intense derbies.